rivj11/App-Miscelanea/README.md

 # App-Miscelanea
-Welcome to the Inventory repository!
+¡Welcome to the Inventory repository!
 This project is a prototype of a PC inventory application, developed using the Python programming language.
 The main goal of Inventory is to provide an efficient and easy-to-use tool for managing the inventory of a miscellaneous store or any small business that requires basic stock control.

 Main features (under development)